Csun1992/SVM-stock-return-prediction/README.md

 In addition, for comparison, we implemented a *svmNoClustering* object that inherits from the *svmStockPred*.
 In this derived class, we simply implement a svm with the clustering and classification data combined.
 Similar to the parent class, we can simply call the *reportResult()* method in this derived class to find out the testing errors.

 # Difficulty
-The best features for predicting the stock movement.
+It is hard to find the best features for predicting the stock movement.
+The PCA does not seem to help much with current features.

 # Future Work
 1. To compare the statistical difference of the performance between the svm with clustering and the svm without clustering, we are planning to perform certain hypothesis testing.